johannschopplich/unlazy/docs/placeholders/blurhash.md

 # BlurHash

-unlazy supports client-side [BlurHash](https://blurha.sh/) and server-side (SSR) decoding.
+unlazy supports client-side and server-side (SSR) decoding of [BlurHash](https://blurha.sh) strings.
 This allows you to use BlurHash placeholders for images that are not yet loaded.

 A BlurHash placeholder is a low-resolution, low-quality representation of the image, encoded as a string and decodable to a PNG image.